RajaAlaya87/Cybersecurity-Portfolio/Network-Security/Apply OS hardening techniques.md

 When the senior team received this, he discovered the attack had manipulated the website to inject code that prompted users to download a malicious file disguised as a browser update.
 Since the administrator account was compromised, everyone’s account was locked out.
 The team believed that it was a brute force attack.
 Now, the malicious file has spread to further damage other computers.

- ### Part 3: Recommend one remediation for brute force attacks
+ ## Recommend one remediation for brute force attacks

 2-factor authentication (2FA).
 One-time password OTP to either their email or phone.
 Once the user confirms their identity via credential and OTP, they will gain access to the system.
 Any malicious actor that attempts a brute force attack will not likely gain access to the system because it requires additional authorization.